Simplicity Review - is this the KiwiSaver scheme for you?

 - KiwiSaver is not a Government guaranteed investment; therefore, it is no different from other investments, including bank deposits.

-- If New Zealand was undergoing some kind of nationwide financial crises, the government has options that are currently available under legislation such as raising tax rates that are far easier than changing the law to allow it to access privately held assets such as your KiwiSaver money.
+- If New Zealand was undergoing some kind of nationwide financial crisis, the government has options that are currently available under legislation such as raising tax rates that are far easier than changing the law to allow it to access privately held assets such as your KiwiSaver money.

 - A market downturn will not impact your ability to withdraw funds from your account.
 Your funds are invested in liquid securities that can be realised at 2 days’ notice if necessary.
 If there was a significant financial crisis, it is possible there could be some kind of impact on your ability to access your funds for a few days.
 There were instances of this in 2008, although that generally related to structured products of some kind, and Simplicity does not hold that type of investment.